How to Fix the Issue of an SSD Not Showing Up in Windows

 6. Disable RAID

 Before altering RAID settings, ensure all necessary data is backed up, as disbanding a RAID array will result in data loss.
-Then proceed to boot into your BIOS and disable RAID, after which you can check if the drive is now detected.
+Then proceed to boot into your BIOS and disable RAID.
+After doing so, check if the drive is now detected.

 7. Reinstall Windows